Club: Aarhus GF | Opening: 1920 | Capacity: 19,433 seats

 History and description

-The stadium achieved its record attendance in 1962 when 23,990 people visited a match against Esbjerg.
+The stadium recorded its highest attendance in 1962 when 23,990 people visited a match against Esbjerg.

 Århus Stadion got extensively redeveloped in the early 2000s, including the construction of new stands on three sides.

-The stadium changed names to NRGi Park in 2006 as a result of a sponsorship deal.
+The stadium changed its name to NRGi Park in 2006 as a result of a sponsorship deal, and again in 2015 to Ceres Park as part of a new deal.

-NRGi Park is located toward the south of the city of Aarhus at just over 2 kilometres from Aarhus’ rail station and city centre.
+Ceres Park is located towards the south of the city of Aarhus at just over 2 kilometres from Aarhus’ rail station and city centre.
 The walk to the stadium will take about half an hour.

 Alternatively, one can catch bus 11 from the city centre.
 Take the bus from the Park Allé in the direction of Søholm, and get off at the Jyllands Allé/Vilhelms Bechs Vej.
 The journey only takes 7 minutes.